 Doris M. Tham, Christopher D. Gardner, William L. Haskell; Potential Health Benefits of Dietary Phytoestrogens: A Review of the Clinical, Epidemiological, and Mechanistic Evidence, The Journal of Clinical Endocrinology & Metabolism, Volume 83, Issue 7, 1 July 1998, Pages 2223–2235, https://doi.org/10.1210/jcem.83.7.4752

-Disclaimer - All information provided on this site is not meant to take the place of the advice of your doctor/ health care provider, but is intended to help you make more informed decisions and take greater responsibility for your own health.
-Please do not use this information to diagnose or develop a treatment plan without consulting a qualified well-versed health care provider.
-Do not hesitate to email me with questions and please make an appointment with me if you would like to discuss any information presented in further detail.
+Disclaimer - All information provided on this site is not meant to take the place of the advice of your health care provider but it is intended to help you make more informed decisions and take greater responsibility for your own health.
+Please do not use this information to diagnose or develop a treatment plan without consulting a well-versed health care provider.
+Please feel free to email me with questions or please make an appointment if you would like to discuss any information presented in further detail.